Determinant: Berezin integral

+The integrand has exactly the same formal structure as a normal Gaussian distribution, albeit with Grassman numbers, instead of real numbers.
+This formal resemblance accounts for the occasional appearance of supernumbers in the theory of stochastic dynamics and stochastic differential equations.

 Generalizations and related notions

 Determinants as treated above admit several variants: the permanent of a matrix is defined as the determinant, except that the factors $\sgn(\sigma)$ occurring in Leibniz's rule are omitted.
 The immanant generalizes both by introducing a character of the symmetric group $S_n$ in Leibniz's rule.